 This one is a time-saver when testing and troubleshooting.
-Fill out the questions in the Interface Designer - Test View just once, save them, and from that point on you can re-use those values for testing.
+Fill out the questions in the Interface Designer - Test View and then click on the save button.
+This will create a .yxwv file that can be loaded into the app or macro through the open button to re-use the same values for testing.